eu-digital-identity-wallet/eudi-docs-site/docs/build-an-issuer.md

 ## Use the libraries to build your own Issuer

-You can start developing the Issuer based on the libraries available in the reference implementation.
+Start developing your Issuer using the libraries included in the reference implementation.
 [Learn more](../eudi-srv-web-issuing-eudiw-py)

 ## Test your Issuer